 FSA Member Recommendations

-In April 2021, we polled our community to ask for the top freeware add-on suggestions by simulator.
-Below are the results.
+Suggest an AdditionEach year, we poll the FSA community for the top freeware add-on suggestions by simulator.
+Below are the results as of November 2024.
 Keep in mind these lists are a small sample of what the freeware community has to offer, and they are provided simply as a means to get you started.
 If you have recommendations for an add-on to include, please suggest an addition.

 General